Donders-Institute/bidscoin/docs/workflow.rst

    The edit window for customizing a bidsmap run item, featuring the DICOM attributes mapped onto BIDS values and (dynamic) metadata values (e.g. ``Comments``).
 BIDS values that are restricted to a limited set are presented with a drop-down menu.

 Finally, if all BIDS output names in the main window look correct, click the [Save] button and proceed to step 2 by running the bidscoiner tool.
-Keep in mind that re-running bidsmapper or bidseditor is always safe, as these tools simply reuse the existing BIDSmap YAML file without modifying or deleting any other files on disk.
+Keep in mind that re-running bidsmapper or bidseditor is always safe, as these tools simply reuse the existing bidsmap file without modifying or deleting any other files on disk.

 Stimulus events
 ```````````````